-- A repository of automata that shows examples of automata of various types, and also contains tools to create families of automata. - It is coupled with some other modules: - An XML format for automata and expressions, called FSM XML.
+- A repository of automata that shows examples of automata of various types, and also contains programs, called automata-factory, which create parametrized families of automata. - It is coupled with some other modules: - An XML format for automata and expressions, called FSM XML.
 This format aims at being an interchange format for automata and thus at making possible, and hopefully easy, the communication between various programs that input or output automata.
-So far, this format is used as the normal, and default, input and output format for TAF-KIT. - A graphic user interface called VGI, especially dedicated to VAUCANSON so far.
-It allows to describe automata and to visualize the result of operation on automata in a graphical way.
-All functions defined in TAF-KIT may be called via the menu of VGI.
+So far, this format is used as the normal, and default, input and output format for TAF-KIT. - A graphic user interface called VGI, especially dedicated to VAUCANSON is under development at the EE Department of the National Taiwan University in Taipeh.
+It will allow to describe automata and to visualize the result of operation on automata in a graphical way.
+All functions defined in TAF-KIT will be called via the menu of VGI.